RationalityEnhancement/InterpretableHumanPlanning/README.md

-# Intrpretable human planning
+# Interpretable human planning

 This is a repository associated with a project on automatically discovering and describing planning strategies used by people.
-Our computational method for enabling this process is described in a manuscript submitted to Behavior Research Methods journal (Skirzynski, Jain, & Lieder, 2021) and available here ....
+Our computational method for enabling this process is described in a manuscript submitted to Behavior Research Methods journal (Skirzynski, Jain, & Lieder, 2021) and available at https://arxiv.org/abs/2109.14493.

 ## Human-Interpret